 It seems like Apple is in no mood to fix the issue, as it has been making rounds for years now.
 Typically, the error crops up with a new iOS release.
 We have covered all the probable causes and respective solutions.
 By the end of this article, you should be able to resolve the “Fixed Line No Longer Available” error on your iPhone.

-Fix Last Line no Longer Available in iOS 15
+Fix Last Line no Longer Available on iPhone

 - Restart your iPhone